 So, by following this rule we know that to gain access to the 1950 census records that we will, unfortunately, have to wait until April 2022.

-So, the latest census records for them dates to 1911.
+So, the latest census records for the dates to 1911.
 And to top it off there are no census records for 1931 and 1941 for them.

 The Canadians fair a bit better as there is ‘only’ a 92-year rule.
 The latest Canada census record that is available dates to 1921.

-How Can I Access the Census Records From the 1950?
+How Can I Access the Census Records From 1950?

 Apologies but I digressed slightly there from the question.
-To answer your question though the answer is indeed yes.
+To answer your question though the answer is yes.